 Ten years into my formal editing experience, I found myself frustrated with the business of editing.
-I found it difficult to help authors create their best work without substantive editing, excessive rewrites, and many costly passes through their manuscripts.
+I found it difficult to help some authors create their best work without substantive editing, excessive rewrites, and many costly passes through their manuscripts.
 In describing my frustration to a friend, I stumbled onto a great metaphor.

 Traditional editing makes as much sense as waiting for your baby to be born before ever seeing a medical professional.